-A new "inside out" project is scheduled to commence in April 2015, this has been developed with Extern and aims to support patients to develop "a work ready attitude, promote community integration, improve future employability, endorse health and well-being explore meaningful activities, develop vocational skills and assist with resettlement".
+A new "inside out" project was scheduled to commence in April 2015.
+This has been developed with Extern and aims to support patients to develop "a work ready attitude, promote community integration, improve future employability, endorse health and well-being explore meaningful activities, develop vocational skills and assist with resettlement".
 Patients will be offered the opportunity to develop essential skills and ICT, upholstery and catering with the goal of obtaining a vocational qualification.

-The inspector noted that monthly therapeutic co-ordination group meeting was convened monthly.
-The group were responsible for coordinating the development and subsequent maintenance of the therapeutic programme in Shannon clinic.
-Membership of the group comprised of the independent advocate, nursing, medical, social work and O.T staff.
-Minutes of the group meeting were available on the ward.
+The inspector noted that monthly therapeutic co-ordination group meetings were convened.
+Members of the group comprised of the independent advocate, nursing, medical, social work and O.T staff.
+This group were responsible for coordinating the development and subsequent maintenance of the therapeutic programmes in Shannon clinic.
+Minutes of the group meetings were available on the ward.

-There was evidence of consideration to patients Human Rights Article 8 the right to respect for private and family life.
+There was evidence of consideration to patients' Human Rights Article 8 the right to respect for private and family life.